grauds/clematis.doc/docs/recipe-book/react/props-and-state.md

 ---
 # Update State From Props

-Initial value for state is only used for the first render of the component, all subsequent renders ignore the initial state value and take the current value from state to render the component.
-Thus, to re-initialize the state again from the changing props, for example, from the parent component, one should use effect like in the following example:
+Initial value for state is only used for the first render of the component, all later renders ignore the initial state value and take the current value from the state to render the component.
+Thus, to re-initialize the state again from the changing props, for example, from the parent component, one should use an effect like in the following example:

 ```typescript jsx
 export function InputDataForm({